Budapest: Guided Walking Tour of Pest

 Get your booking confirmed instantly

-Walk past the Chain Bridge and along the Danube Bank, enjoying sweeping views of the Hungarian Parliament, one of the largest parliamentary buildings in the world.
+As you walk past the Chain Bridge and follow the Danube Bank path, take in stunning views of the Hungarian Parliament, known as one of the world's largest parliamentary buildings.

-Enjoy engaging commentary and historical insights that bring Pest’s elegant 19th-century architecture and urban life into focus.
+Gain historical insights with engaging commentary that highlights Pest’s elegant 19th-century architecture and vibrant urban culture.

-Views of iconic landmarks, including St.Stephen's Basilica, House of Hungarian Art Nouveau, and Hungarian Parliament
+Ticket includes views of famous landmarks such as St.Stephen's Basilica, House of Hungarian Art Nouveau, and Hungarian Parliament

 St. Stephen's Basilica with Budapest skyline during walking tour.